Frequently Asked Questions (FAQs) about Vice Presidential Records

 Processed and open Gore and Cheney Vice Presidential records are available to everyone.
 Research inquiries can be made by mail, email, or telephone.
 Research also may be conducted on-site in the National Archives research room located in Washington, D.C.
 Researchers under the age of 14 must be accompanied by an adult researcher.

-Although an appointment is not required, researchers are encouraged to contact the Presidential Materials Division in advance to allow the staff archivists ample time to locate and retrieve publicly available records related to their topics.
+Although an appointment is not required, researchers should contact the Presidential Materials Division in advance by email at email@example.com or by telephone at (202) 357-5200.
+This will allow staff archivists ample time to locate and retrieve publicly available records related to the researcher’s topics of interest.

 Review the rules for using the research room at the National Archives.

-Archivists must arrange, perform a line-by-line review, take any necessary preservation actions, and describe records before they can be made available to researchers.
-View a list of records open and available for research.
+Most of the Presidential Materials Division’s holdings have been described in the National Archives Catalog, although many records are still unprocessed.
+For access to any unprocessed records, researchers will need to submit a FOIA request.
+Archivists must arrange, perform a line-by-line review, take any necessary actions, and describe unprocessed records before they can be made available to researchers.
+View a list of records already open and available for research.

 Gore and Cheney Vice Presidential records are reviewed under the terms of the Presidential Records Act (PRA) and Freedom of Information Act (FOIA).
 Materials that are restricted under the PRA remain closed for twelve years after the presidency.
 However the PRA also states records are accessible through the FOIA beginning five years after the end of the Administration.
 Materials closed under FOIA exemptions remain closed for longer, variable periods.
 The appropriate restrictions are cited for all closed information so researchers are fully informed about all materials being withheld.